 iTunes errors have kept coming and going, seeming a commonplace occurrence: my iTunes not responding after the update, my iTunes keeps freezing even I restart my computer several times, and my iTunes runs slow on Windows 10 32-bit.
 Even today, endless iTunes not working or responding issues have frustrated more and more users.

 Several Mac users have reported that iTunes freezes up and becomes unresponsive.
 User-reported problems to include:

 - iTunes causes CPU usage to spike

 - iTunes update makes the menu items not clickable

 The Most Common Solutions for iTunes Not Responding:

 The following guides will focus on the occasion of iTunes not responding, particularly during the connection between iPhone/iPad/iPod Touch and computer.

 1. Run the iTunes installer.

-2. Uninstall and reinstall the latest version of iTunes, making sure the correct bit version (32 or 64 bit) is installed for your operating system.
+2. Uninstall and reinstall the latest iTunes version, ensuring the correct bit version (32 or 64-bit) is installed for your operating system.